Brewers vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has collected 43 hits with 11 doubles, five home runs and 19 walks.
-He has driven in 14 runs with four stolen bases.
+- Freeman has 43 hits with 11 doubles, five home runs and 20 walks.
+He has driven in 14 runs with five stolen bases.

 Freeman Recent Games